Published on April 12, 2017. Last Updated on October 8, 2021.

-In mice, L-cysteine is important for creating binding protein that helps with the uptake of calcium as it is used to build new hair shafts.
+In mice, L-cysteine is important for creating a binding protein that helps with calcium uptake as it is used to build new hair shafts.
 It is also used to produce CTSL proteinases needed for the normal development of follicles, as shown in rodents.
-Either as a building block of cysteine or as cysteine it can prevent hair loss due to chemotherapy, in mice.
+Either as a building block of cysteine or as cysteine, it can prevent hair loss due to chemotherapy in mice.
 And in murine animal models, L-cysteine can suppress TGF-B1, a promoter of androgenic alopecia hair loss.
-In order to form stronger conclusions for human hair growth, it would be necessary to continue research into these areas on men and women.
+To form stronger conclusions for human hair growth, it would be necessary to continue researching these areas on men and women.